Daniel has a bachelor's degree in history from CSUF. He loves to write about those standout moments in history.

 Another new introduction Call of Duty made to get away from the repeditive issue is the new mode War.
 In this mode you have to complete different objectives to push your team to victory.
 This mode helps get players away from the highest kill streak mindset and pushed them to work as a team towards objectives.
 I think it is a great addition.
 The biggest addition is the headquarters, a social space for players to interact as well as test point streaks, try that new gun at the range, and accept orders for your next match.
 A great concept, but with the broken servers you are left with your character standing alone wishing your friends could join you.

 However, with all great things there are always some not so great things.
 The biggest thing I am going to talk about is the server issues at launch.
 I have experienced this and seen across forums everywhere so this is a game wide problem.
-Basically, you can’t play multiplayer, wether its normal team deathmatch or a game of Nazi Zombies, nobody can connect.
+Basically, you can’t play multiplayer, whether its normal team deathmatch or a game of Nazi Zombies, nobody can connect.
 When you join a lobby you are forced to sit there and watch your screen continuously “search for available games”, “widening search”, and “x amount of games available” until you decide enough is enough and just quit.
 Despite all the good things I mentioned about this game, players are stuck with the campaign until this is fixed, causing many to start returning their copies or just stop playing.
 No matter how good a game is, nobody will know if they can’t play it.
 [Edit] After about a week or two the servers seemed to have been fixed for the most part, however some players have a few lobbies that take longer than average to load.